 Laptop Computer Requirement.
 All incoming freshmen and transfer students are required to have a laptop computer.
 Minimum specifications can be found at www.depts.ttu.edu/hs/dod/computer.php.

 Senior Portfolio Review.
-During the senior year and while enrolled in ID 4104, students are required to present a portfolio to be reviewed by a jury of design professionals.
+During the senior year students are required to present a portfolio to be reviewed by a jury of design professionals.
 This experience provides the student practice in critically evaluating, organizing, and presenting work.

 Student Projects Policy.
 The Department of Design reserves the right to retain, exhibit, and reproduce design projects submitted by students.
 Work submitted for a grade is the property of the department and remains such until it is returned to the student.

 Admission Requirements.
 For admission to the interior design program, freshmen must meet assured admission